 The principal activities of the company during the course of the financial year were in facilitating Community Bank® services under management rights to operate a franchised branch of Bendigo and Adelaide Bank Limited.
-The Branch was officially opened on 29 March 2010 for business.

-There have been no significant changes in the nature of these activities during the year.
+There has been no significant changes in the nature of these activities during the year.